Salem County, New Jersey: Government

-County Government
+County government

 Salem County is governed by a five-member Board of Commissioners who are elected at-large to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year.
 At an annual reorganization meeting held at the beginning of January, the board selects a director and a deputy director from among its members.
 The appointed position professional county administrator was abolished by a unanimous vote of the commissioners in January 2014.
 In 2016, commissioners were paid $25,410 and the director was paid an annual salary of $26,410.

 In the 2016 general election, Salem County voters approved a binding referendum to cut the number of Commissioner from seven to five as well as a non-binding referendum to cut Commissioner salaries by 20%; both initiatives, which had been placed on the ballot as the result of grassroots campaigns opposed to a proposed outsourcing deal, passed by a 3–1 margin.
 In the wake of the referendum results, Director Julie Acton resigned in December 2016 and was replaced by Scott Griscom.
 In April 2017, the New Jersey Supreme Court ruled that the reduction in seats will be accomplished through attrition, with the seats expiring at the end of 2017 (held by Commissioners Cross, Painter, and Vanderslice) being eliminated; in the November 2017 general election there will be one new three-year seat up for a vote as well as a two-year unexpired term, so that on January 1, 2018, there will be a five-member board.
+Republicans have fully controlled the board since 2022.

-As of 2025, Salem County's Commissioners (with terms for director and deputy director ending every December 31st) are:
+As of 2025, Salem County's Commissioners (with terms for director and deputy director ending every December 31) are:

 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Salem County's constitutional officers, elected on a countywide basis are:

 The Salem County Prosecutor is Kristin J. Telsey, who was nominated to fill the position in September 2022.
 Salem County is a part of Vicinage 15 of the New Jersey Superior Court (along with Cumberland County and Gloucester County), seated in Woodbury in Gloucester County; the Assignment Judge for the vicinage is Benjamin C. Telsey.
 The Salem County Courthouse is in Salem.
+No Democrat has won county-wide office since 2020.